 Training text cannot contain carriage returns, as they would be considered the beginning of another category.

 A possible way to do it is to correct the affected rows in the import file (shown in the error message) and try to import it again.
 If everything is correct, the categories that haven't been imported before should now appear in the model.
-Rows that have been added previously won't be affected.

 There is another error that will occur if the amount of categories of your model after the import process exceeds your plan limit.
 If the import results in this error, other possible errors of the file won’t be shown.